 More than 1000 beauty brands are certified cruelty-free globally, including popular Australian brands such as LUSH, Natures Organics, MooGoo, Australis, and many others such as those listed on the Choose Cruelty Free List.
 There’s no excuse for other companies to continue supporting such cruelty.

-You can help the thousands of animals that suffer every day around the world by signing our pledge to say no to this ugly business, and we’ll share information about where to source cruelty-free cosmetics for a more beautiful future.
+You can help the thousands of animals that suffer every day around the world by saying no to this ugly business.
+To learn more, meet Ralph below.

 Georgie Dolphin is a passionate animal advocate and has been part of the team at Humane Society International since 2012.
 She grew up on a farm in the UK and gained an honours degree in Animal Science at Leeds University.
 In her role as Program Manager for Animal Welfare, Georgie’s responsibilities include campaign work on donkeys, farm animals, free range food labelling, and the fur trade, as well as the operation of the organisation’s true free range program, Humane Choice.